gashokvr/rest-api/README.md

 ###dev/api/campaigns/unsubscribe
 Method: POST

-- This is used when a contact needs to be taken off a campaign with the contact's email address.
+- This can be used when a contact needs to be taken off a campaign with the contact's email address.
 In other words, to unsubscribe a contact from a campaign.

 ###Using curl
 ```sh